 The Medical Subject team run a programme of training in finding and using information by arrangement with your department.

 It is important to reference any sources of information you use in your work in order to avoid plagiarism.
 The Library's Plagiarism information and advice pages give guidance on what plagiarism is, its consequences and how to avoid it.

 You should cite references in a consistent style.
 Biomedical journals mostly use either the Harvard or Vancouver formats for citing references.
 The Vancouver Group - now known as the International Committee of Medical Journal Editors - first published its Uniform Requirements for Manuscripts Submitted to Biomedical Journals in 1979.
 The current version of Uniform requirements for Manuscripts Submitted to Biomedical Journals is available online.
 For samples of reference citation formats, consult the National Library of Medicine.
-There are many guides to the Harvard style of referencing available on the web, for example at University of Sussex.
+There are many guides to the Harvard style of referencing available on the web.

 Other useful resources include: